 Your body goes through changes as you age, so preventive health care becomes increasingly important to help you stay healthy.
 Preventing health problems—or identifying them early—can help you live a longer, healthier, and more satisfying life.

-See your primary care provider (PCP) at least once a year.
+See your Primary Care Provider (PCP) at least once a year.
 During your visit, ask your PCP about any health concerns or questions you have, for example, questions about healthy eating, exercise, mental health, preventing falls, drugs and alcohol, and help to quit smoking.

-Your annual PCP visit should also include:
+Your annual PCP visit should also include these common annual tests and vaccinations:

 - A physical wellness exam, including a blood test for cholesterol